Chainflow/solana-mission-control/docs/metric-cal.md

    Skipped Slots - Validator: Skipped slots of a validator in current epoch, considered result field is `SkippedSlots` from the method `BlockProduction`.

-   Total Skipped Slots - Current Epoch: Total skipped slots in current epoch, considered result field is `TotalSlotsSkipped` from the method `BlockProduction`.
+   Total Skipped Slots Network - Current Epoch: Total skipped slots in current epoch, considered result field is `TotalSlotsSkipped` from the method `BlockProduction`.

 - **Extra Information**